Express – Angle End PostView ItemExpress Cable Railing System solution for starting or ending a run on an angle.

 Step 1: Determine what posts you need

 You only have 5 types of posts to choose from, each of which is explained below.
-To make sure your cable rails don’t have excessive deflection, mount posts every 4’.
+To make sure your cable rails don’t have excessive deflection when pressure is applied to the cable runs, mount posts every 4’.
 It’s important that you don’t cheat this measurement, as it may make your system out of code compliance.

 Types of Posts: